seedubjay/seedubjay.github.io/_drafts/you-are-being-watched.md

 In essence, _all parties are incentivised to share your data with each other for more targeted advertising_.
 Google and Facebook are kingpins in this world, storing all of this data, providing ads to all of its partner websites, and controlling over half of all online advertising revenue in many markets.

-In some positive news, **Safari and Firefox now block third-party cookies by default**, and severely limit the cookies that make it onto your computer, making it impossible for you to be tracked via this method.
+Unlike a rewards card, cookies can function completely silently, passing your information to advertisers without your knowledge or consent.
+Legislation to protect users has been passed [in Europe](https://gdpr.eu/cookies/)) and, to a lesser degree, [in California](https://oag.ca.gov/privacy/ccpa).
+However, most of the world remains in a digital Wild West.

-And, to no-one's surprise, **Google Chrome does not block any cookies** at all.
+In some positive news, **both Firefox and Safari now block third-party cookies by default**, and severely limit the other cookies that make it onto your computer, making it impossible for you to be tracked via this method.

-cookies
+### Fingerprinting

 fingerprinting
 - useragent
 - etag